 1 min read

-Which comes first strategic positioning or strategy?
+Which comes first, strategic positioning or strategy?
 Neither.

-Which comes first strategic positioning or strategy?
+Which comes first, strategic positioning or strategy?
 Neither.

-1. Strategic context for your enterprise
+1. The strategic context for your enterprise

 2. Your ideal unique strategic positioning